We Analyzed the Future Direction of Dogness (International) Corporation (DOGZ), Here is What We Found

 DOGZ’s Market Performance

-After a stumble in the market that brought DOGZ to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -8.06% of loss for the given period.
+After a stumble in the market that brought DOGZ to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.40% of gains for the given period.

 Stock Fundamentals for DOGZ